hpssjellis/j-batch-cmd-windows-android-pgb-helloworld/README.md

 a-run.cmd     a simple autofill DOS window with hints how to test if phonegap is installed correctly

 b-setAndRun.cmd     If you have no access to the PATH or do not want to mess with it.
-This file gives you another way
+This file gives you another way.
+You have to find the programs:git, android, node, ant, npm and possibly phonegap and plugman on your computer.

 c-gitVersion      Example of how to make command files that auto check if the paths are correct for each program

-d-androidCreate.cmd    command file to make your phonegap folders.
+d-androidCreate.cmd    command file to create your phonegap project.
 Edit the first line to include your App name.

-e-androidBuild-dragDirHere.cmd    Batch/cmd file to automate creating a phonegap project (remember to drag the folder on top of this file)
+e-androidBuild-dragDirHere.cmd    Batch/cmd file to automate building your phonegap project (remember to drag the folder on top of this file)

 f-pluginDevice-dragDirHere.cmd   Adds a pluggin remember to drag the folder on top of this file.

+g-networked.cmd  Example of how a networked or USB drive can make things easier.
+This file is not complete but would be used with b-setAndRun.cmd if your system is running from a networked environment or if you have your files on a USB drive.

 All output from every file goes into the auto created xoutput.txt file.
 You have to continuously close and re-open this file but any of the output can now be copied to help with google searching for solutions.
+Also the DOS files will auto close even if there is an error, but the error information will be in the xoutput.txt file.
+I set wordpad to default to read .txt files since wordpad has better formatting than Notepad for phonegap files.

-Note that you do not have copy these files into the correct directories, all the files can stay in your main folder that holds all your phonegap projects.
+Note that you do not have to copy these files into the correct directories, all the files can stay in the main folder that holds all your phonegap projects.
+Just remember to drag the folders onto the Build and pluggin cmd files.